 8) Ropeway- Cable Car

 The Ropeway ride or cable car is one amongst the main traveler attractions of Gangtok town.
-This is a requirement see at Gangtok as tourists will have a wide-ranging view of Gangtok city throughout this ride.
+This is an additional point at Gangtok as tourists will have a wide-ranging view of Gangtok city throughout this ride.
 Whether a young couple, children or any aged member of your family this is a memorable ride for everyone.
 The ropeway ride has 3 terminal stations and you’ll like better to begin your ride any of the convenient points in Tashiling, Namnang or Deorali.
 The ropeway ride is obtainable throughout the day between 8 Am to 4.30 Pm.
 Each cable car will accommodate a maximum of up to twenty-four individuals at a time.
 There is no sitting arrangement inside the ropeway.
 The fifteen to twenty Minutes ride provides spectacular bird read of Gangtok town and also the closed valley.